-A. IHSAA Tournament
+IHSAA Tournament

-- 1. All Rounds With One Match Per Day - Substitutions may be made until actual play has begun or between rounds.

-- Substitutes may compete in either singes or doubles, not both for that session. - A player for whom a substitute was made in round 1 and/or round 2 may play in round 3 (sectional and regional only). - d.
+- 1. All Rounds with One Match per Day - a.
+Substitutions may be made until actual play has begun or between rounds. - b.
+Substitutes may compete in either singles or doubles, not both for that session. - c.
+A player for whom a substitute was made in round 1 and/ or round 2 may play in round 3 (sectional and regional only). - d.
 If a player cannot complete a match for some reason, he/she shall default that match. - 2.
-All Rounds With Two Matches Per Day (NEW RULE) - a.
+All Rounds with Two Matches Per Day (NEW RULE) - a.
 At any level of the IHSAA post-season tournament (sectional, regional, semi-state or state), any player who plays but fails to finish a first match cannot return to the lineup for a second match that is played on the same day. - b.
-If a student-athlete RETIRED from the first match due to a personal injury or health emergency; to be allowed to return to play the second match: - the personal injury or health emergency incurred in the first match shall be evaluated by an athletic trainer/doctor, and. - (2) an official written release from the athletic trainer/doctor shall be presented to the tournament director indicating the player is physically able to return to competition before the player will be allowed to compete in the second match. - (3) If for some reason the second match is re-scheduled for the next available day, the ruling remains in effect.
+If a student-athlete RETIRED from the first match due to a personal injury or health emergency; to be allowed to return to play the second match: - (1) The personal injury or health emergency incurred in the first match shall be evaluated by an athletic trainer/doctor, and, - (2) An official written release from the athletic trainer/doctor shall be presented to the tournament director indicating the player is physically able to return to competition before the player will be allowed to compete in the second match. - (3) If for some reason the second match is re-scheduled for the next available day, the ruling remains in effect.